 Gaia Zanna is a Licensed Mental Health Counselor in downtown Boston.
 Originally from Bologna, Italy, Gaia has a deep understanding of different cultural backgrounds and the emotional complexity of adjusting to a new country.
 As a bilingual clinician, she offers sessions in English and Italian.

-Gaia received her MA from the Boston Graduate School of Psychoanalysis and completed her fellowship training in child and family therapy at the Boston Institute for Psychotherapy.
+Gaia received her Master Degree from the Boston Graduate School of Psychoanalysis and completed her fellowship training in child and family therapy at the Boston Institute for Psychotherapy.
+She is currently completing her Doctorate Degree In Psychoanalysis, Culture and Society at the Boston Graduate School of Psychoanalysis.
 She strives to create a sensitive, warm, empathetic, nonjudgmental, and respectful space for all of her clients.

 Anxiety - Generalized anxiety, social anxiety, panic attacks